 This post gives you the real comparison — unit costs, lead times, MOQ realities, import duties, and sustainability credentials — so you can make a sourcing decision based on numbers, not assumptions.
-For the broader framework on UK versus offshore production, see the Complete Guide to Clothing Manufacturers in UK.
+For the broader framework on UK versus offshore production, see our Complete Guide to Clothing Manufacturers in UK.

 Contents